websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_11.rst

     Websauna uses an :term:`optimistic concurrency control` strategy with atomic requests.
     Optimistic concurrency control protects your application against a :term:`race condition`.

     The default database transaction :term:`isolation level` is serializable: database prevents race conditions to happen.
 If a database detects a race condition an application level Python exception is raised.
 Then the application tries to resolve this conflict.
-Websauna default resoution mechanism is through :term:`transaction retry`.
+Websauna default resolution mechanism is through :term:`transaction retry`.

 .. note ::